pschiltz/VisAnVisStat/Deploy_and_Configure.md

 This GitHub project contains a response file that was previously recorded from a typical Office Analytics install.
 You will download and use this recorded response file in order to minimize the amount of interaction you will have during the installation.

-:heavy_exclamation_mark: **If you did not accept default names, passwords, or locations in prior steps, you will need to [alter the response file accordingly](#adjustments-required-for-non-default-values).**

 1. Download the response file stored in this GitHub repository to the SAS-Server using the link below in the Edge browser of the VM
 ```
 https://pschiltz.github.io/SASEval/sdwresponse.properties